 For lean teams, the options are:

-Build in-house Amazon team (expensive, slow)
+Build an in-house Amazon team (expensive, slow)

 Hire fragmented agencies (one for ads, one for content, one for logistics)